The fledgling Birds of Prey must escape O-Ren’s bomb and catch the Chechen in these climactic chapters to my fanfiction!

 Canary smiled.
 “I call it my Canary Cry,” she said.
 “I can definitely get behind this plan!”

 Will Batgirl and Black Canary catch the Chechen and cut him off at the figurative pass?
-Tune in tomorrow!
+Tune in for the next chapter!

 While writing this fanfiction, I used Green Ronin’s Mutants and Masterminds, 3rd Edition RPG, to leave some things to chance.
 Check it out!